History of Watford Gap services

 Following a last-minute decision to build service areas on the M1, a survey of interested businesses concluded that Redbourn would be the most successful service area, followed by Watford Gap.
 Redbourn was quickly swapped on the plans for Newport Pagnell.

 Until the details of service areas had been confirmed, Walls ice cream had been interested in building an ice cream kiosk here, and Motorinns had wanted to build a large hotel.
+Land at Watford Gap had been designated for a maintenance compound and a police post.

 A S Mallin